How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Main Theorems

 \end{theorem}

-\proofInSec{thm:GDridge}{sec:Proof:GDridge} \begin{remark}[Relaxed requirements on loss function] Without \Cref{as:squaredloss} \Cref{thm:GDridge} can still be proven, if instead one requires that $\ltr(\cdot, \ytr_i):\R\to\Rpz$ has a unique minimum for every $i=1\ldots,N$, where $\ltr$ is given as in \Cref{as:generalloss}.
-This will be proven in future work. \end{remark}
+\proofInSec{thm:GDridge}{sec:Proof:GDridge} \begin{remark}[Relaxed requirements on loss function] Without \Cref{as:squaredloss}, \Cref{thm:GDridge} can still be proven, if instead one requires that $\ltr(\cdot, \ytr_i):\R\to\Rpz$ has a unique minimum for every $i=1\ldots,N$, where $\Ltr$ and $\ltr$ are given as in \Cref{ex:lossfunctionalsum}.
+This will be proven in future work.
+In the case of strongly convex sufficiently smooth loss functions, this convergence has already been proven on parameter space in \cite[Theorem~1]{NEURIPS2018_6459257d} and can be lifted to function space analogously as in our proof of \Cref{thm:GDridge}. \end{remark}